 Now something for the adults!

-At Kempton, head to Redlands Distillery & Cellar Door at Dysart House, a grand 1840s colonial mansion.
+At Kempton, head to Old Kempton Distillery at Dysart House, a grand 1840s colonial mansion.
 Visit the cellar door and relax with a drink in some of the manor’s charmingly restored rooms.
 Go behind the scenes with a tour, enjoy tastings of their craft spirits, and treat yourself to something tasty from the fresh, home-cooked menu.
 Ah, the distinguished gentleman life!

 At Pontville, Shene Estate and Distillery is an absolute treasure.
 Their Poltergeist Gin and triple distilled Mackey Single Malt Whisky keep company with the world’s best.
 Family members conduct tours of the lovingly restored historic site by appointment, sharing captivating stories about the property’s convict past, its links to the royal family, and what it’s like to live and work in a living museum.
-You can also visit their roadside stall, which is open most weekends.
+You can also visit their roadside stall, which is open most Sundays from 10am to 4pm.

 Wildlife and the Great Outdoors